 CARTITUDE-4 Study Design5,10

-Abbreviations: BCMA, B-cell maturation antigen; CAR, chimeric antigen receptor; cilta-cel, ciltacabtagene autoleucel; CR, complete response; Cy, cyclophosphamide; DPd, daratumumab, pomalidomide, and dexamethasone; ECOG, Eastern Cooperative Oncology Group; Flu, fludarabine; IMWG, International Myeloma Working Group; ISS, international staging system; IV, intravenous; MM, multiple myeloma; MRD, minimal residual disease; ORR, overall response rate; OS, overall survival; PI, proteasome inhibitor; PK, pharmacokinetics; PRO, patient-reported outcome; PO, orally; PVd, pomalidomide, bortezomib, and dexamethasone; SC, subcutaneous.
+Abbreviations: BCMA, B-cell maturation antigen; CAR, chimeric antigen receptor; cilta-cel, ciltacabtagene autoleucel; CR, complete response; Cy, cyclophosphamide; DPd, daratumumab, pomalidomide, and dexamethasone; ECOG, Eastern Cooperative Oncology Group; Flu, fludarabine; IMWG, International Myeloma Working Group; ISS, international staging system; IV, intravenous; MM, multiple myeloma; MRD, minimal residual disease; ORR, overall response rate; OS, overall survival; PFS, progress free survival; PI, proteasome inhibitor; PK, pharmacokinetics; PRO, patient-reported outcome; PO, orally; PVd, pomalidomide, bortezomib, and dexamethasone; SC, subcutaneous.

 aRandomization was stratified by choice of PVd vs DPd, ISS stage at screening (I vs II vs III), and number of prior lines of therapy (1 vs 2-3).